ingadhoc/account-financial-tools/account_payment_term_surcharge/README.rst

 Surcharges on payment terms
 ===========================

-This module lets us to defined a set of surcharge term to then automatically create surcharge invoices via a scheduled action run every day.
+This module allows us to define a set of surcharge terms and then automatically create surcharge invoices through a scheduled action that runs every day.

-One debit note will be created for each surcharge in the invoice which has been dues that match with the surcharge terms.
+A debit note will automatically be created upon matching the surcharge terms.

 **TODO:**